-Chineye realized that it might take her a little bit longer to catch up, but if she focused on her own progress rather than comparing herself to her classmates, she would be able to get her programs done.
+Chineye realized that it might take her a little bit longer to catch up, but if she focused on her own progress, rather than comparing herself to her classmates, she would be able to get her programs done.

-“Basically, there were people saying that I didn’t deserve to be accepted,” she says.
-“I just kind of smiled and moved on, but coming into UT my first year, as I was struggling with my first programs, I wondered, ‘Am I supposed to be here?
+“Basically, there were people saying that I didn’t deserve to be accepted.
+I just kind of smiled and moved on, but coming into UT my first year, as I was struggling with my first programs, I wondered, ‘Am I supposed to be here?
 Like, were they right?
-Am I just part of a quota?’
-I just had to tell myself, ‘You are here for a reason, and you will be successful—even if that means working 10 times as hard.’
+Am I just part of a quota?’ » she said. « I just had to tell myself, ‘You are here for a reason, and you will be successful—even if that means working 10 times as hard.’
 Now that I’ve gotten through some of the hardest classes UT offers, I feel like I continue to prove those people wrong.”

 Chineye’s parents, who emigrated from Nigeria to make sure their children would have better opportunities, have helped her stay motivated.
 She believes the future of technology must include diverse women like herself.
 “It would really help to ensure that young women, young black women, even from K-12, have access to resources to learn about the different careers that they can have in tech,” she said.
 “Showing girls that they can pursue the passions that they already have, whether it’s fashion, or music, or sports, through technology.
 Just someone saying, ‘Hey, computer science is a possibility for you.
 Explore it.’”

 It’s still early for Chineye to say exactly where she’ll do after college, but right now she’s fascinated by mixed reality, as well as tech’s potential for improving lives in developing countries.
 Ultimately, she knows she’ll be focused on building technology for the future.
 “Something really innovative that’s definitely pushing the boundaries and making the world a better place, » she said. « I think that’s the most important thing.”